 What do you Eat Roasted Garlic with?

-There are countless way to use roasted garlic (and we’ve got some great recipes that call for roasted garlic below!).
+There are countless ways to use roasted garlic (and we’ve got some great recipes that call for roasted garlic below!).
 Here are some of our favorite ways to enjoy roasted garlic:

-- Mash roasted garlic cloves, mix with cream cheese, and spread on a bagel
+- Mash roasted garlic cloves, mix with cream cheese, and spread it on a bagel.

-- Mince roasted garlic cloves and sauté with veggies
+- Mince roasted garlic cloves and sauté them with veggies.

 - Add to any savory soup

 - Mince and add to any salad dressing such as our balsamic vinaigrette.